npm/rfcs/accepted/0015-add-restricted-versions-handling.md

 requested and blocked by a server-side policy.

-If no manifest was found under the versions object of the packument, then verify if the package is forbidden under the new restrictedVersions object.
+If no manifest was found under the versions object of the packument, then verify if the package is forbidden under the new `policyRestrictions` object.
 If it is, a new error code E403 is thrown along with the admin custom message.
 If no policy restrictions are found on the packument then the behavior will continue as is right now and throw a ETARGET error.

 ## Motivation